Lloyds Bank sees no material impact from sales failings

-The Financial Conduct Authority has imposed a record 28 million pounds ($46 million) fine on the bank for “serious failings” in the way it incentivized its sales team.
+The Financial Conduct Authority has imposed a record 28 million pounds ($46 million) fine on the bank for “serious failings” in the way it incentivised its sales team.

 Lloyds said it had already launched a review to address impacts on customers that had resulted from the failings.